Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Examples

-where $\ubf = \text{vect}(\mathbf{U})$ and $x,y,z \in \Omega$, where $i\in\{1,2,3\}$ are the three spatial dimensions of the vector field of displacements.
-With the \gls*{FEM} formulation we can take advantage of well-known preconditioning techniques \cite{grote1997parallel} for iterative solvers, employing a simple preconditioner to greatly accelerate and stabilize convergence.
+With the \gls*{FEM} formulation we can take advantage of well-known preconditioning techniques \cite{grote1997parallel} for iterative solvers.
+Employing a simple preconditioner can greatly accelerate and stabilize convergence.
 This preconditioning is formulated as a reparametrization of the residual with the stiffness matrix of a representative sample $\z$ of $p(\z)$.
-We then have $\tilde{\A}_{\bar{\z}}\r =\A_{\z}\ubf - \fbf$ where $\tilde{\A}_{\bar{\z}}$ is assembled with $\bar{\z}$, the mean of $p(\z)$.
-For this example $\z$ are the parameters of $\kappa(y)$, the Young's modulus of the shell structure which is expressed as a second order Chebyshev expansion, which varies across the height of the shell to mimic material distribution control one might have in 3D printing contexts.
-Both for $\alpha$ and $\beta$ networks are fully connected, have 3 hidden layers of 2'500 neurons with ``swish'' activation functions \cite{ramachandran2017searching}.
-The \gls*{PDDLVM} was trained for 50'000 iterations for a total of 16.6 hours.
-Once trained we draw new samples of $\kappabf$ from its prior, we then use both the \gls*{FEM} model and the emulator to obtain the solution fields.
-Fig.~\ref{fig:BunnyPDDLVM} shows the trained \gls*{PDDLVM}'s predictions.
+To do this, we pre-multiply the residual vector $\r$ by ${\A}_{\bar{\z}}$.
+The matrix ${\A}_{\bar{\z}}$ is the stiffness matrix assembled with $\bar{\z}$ which the mean of $p(\z)$.
+This yields the preconditioned residual formulation as ${\A}_{\bar{\z}}\r$ which was found to greatly accelerate convergence and improve stability of the optimization routine.
+Both $\alpha$ and $\beta$ networks are fully connected neural networks with 3 hidden layers of 2.5k neurons with ``swish'' activation functions \cite{ramachandran2017searching}.
+The \gls*{PDDLVM} was trained for 50k iterations for a total of 16.6 hours.
+Once trained, we draw new samples of $\z$ from its prior, we then use both the \gls*{FEM} model and the emulator to obtain the solution fields for comparison.
+Fig.~\ref{fig:BunnyPDDLVM} shows the predictions of the trained \gls*{PDDLVM}.
 The top row pertains to the forward operation, the bottom row focuses on the inverse mapping.
 We plot the \gls*{FEM} solutions, the predictive mean, the standard deviation, as well as the absolute error.
-Table \ref{tb:resultsPDDLVMBunny}(a) summarizes the mean normalized squared errors of the means of both the forward and inverse maps as well as the average time taken per sample for each operation for 100 independent sample from the prior $p(\z)$.
+Table \ref{tb:resultsPDDLVMBunny}(a) summarizes the mean normalized squared errors of the means of both the forward and inverse maps as well as the average time taken per sample for 100 independent draws from the prior $p(\z)$.